mrettl/conforce/CONTRIBUTING.md

 Create a system or user environment variable called `PATH` and append the path `w64devkit\bin` where `gcc.exe` is located.

-Try to run all tests located in the modules `cf` and `cf_shared`.
+Try to run all tests located in the modules `conforce` and `conforce_shared`.
-Additionally, an Abaqus installation is required to execute code located in `cf_abq`.
+Additionally, an Abaqus installation is required to execute code located in `conforce_abq`.

 ## Test Code